 Alternative Exposure, a grant program of Southern Exposure, supports independent, self-organized work of artists and small groups that play a critical and significant role within the San Francisco Bay Area arts community.
 Alternative Exposure provides grants of up to $5,000 to foster the development and presentation of artist-led projects and programs that are direct, accessible and open to the public.

 The Arts Loan Fund is a collaborative program of the members of Northern California Grantmakers.
-It provides quick-turnaround, low-cost financial assistance to arts organizations in Alameda, Contra Costa, Marin, Monterey, Napa, Sacramento, San Mateo, San Francisco, Santa Clara, Santa Cruz, Solano and Sonoma counties, and individual artists in Oakland and San Francisco.
+It provides quick-turnaround, low-cost financial assistance to arts organizations in Alameda, Contra Costa, Marin, Monterey, Napa, San Mateo, San Francisco, Santa Clara, Santa Cruz, Solano and Sonoma counties.

 Bay Area Performing Arts Spaces is a searchable database of performing arts venues and facilities in the greater Bay Area for classes, workshops, auditions, rehearsals and even performances.